 With our expertise on measuring and adjusting the pattern you'll leave with a great fitting pair of trousers, which you can make again and again from your pattern, in a range of fabrics and slight adjustments, if desired, to waist, leg shape, pockets etc. It's all about the fit - for your unique figure shape!

-8-20 hours of private 1-2-1 lessons - times and dates that suit you - option to have classes at your home if local-ish.
+4-20 hours of private 1-2-1 lessons - depending on how much you want us to help you and how much to do at home after or between classes.
+Times and dates that suit you - option to have classes at your home if local-ish.

 What to bring: